Why is my bearded dragon tail white?

 Conclusion

 Changes in the color of your bearded dragon’s tail can be an indication of several underlying issues that could affect its overall health and well-being.
-The most common reasons for a white tail are shedding, injury, or illness.
+The most common reasons for a whitetail are shedding, injury, or illness.

 Shedding is normal, but injury and illness need to be treated promptly to prevent further complications that could lead to death.
 It is best practice to keep a close eye on your pet’s behavior and physical appearance regularly to identify any changes or symptoms of illnesses early enough for prompt treatment so as to ensure a healthy and happy life for your reptilian pet.